artkonekt/appshell/docs/widget-link.md

 The inner text of the link can be configured the same way as the [text widgets](widget-text.md).

+It is possible to define a wrapper html tag:

 ```php
 $link = Widgets::make('link', [
     'text' => [